I have some bad news for you: Your target audience is hurting your business.

 Let’s look at an example.
 An extreme example.
 Not just about generic companies, but a company that truly tried to market to a unique target audience.

-But before we cross demographic differentiators off our list, there is one area that demographics do matter.
+But before we cross demographic differentiators off our list, there is one area where demographics do matter.
 Price.

 Price is one of the only standout differentiators for brands.